lerman25/MatlabCameraCalibrationWithPython/README.md

-# MatlabStereoCalibrationWithPython
+# MatlabCameraCalibrationWithPython
-Using Matlab's Python engine for stereo calibration (For those who are unfamiliar with Matlab but prefers it over OpenCV), using checkerboard.
+Using Matlab's Python engine for stereo/camera calibration (For those who are unfamiliar with Matlab but prefers it over OpenCV), using checkerboard.
 Can be used for videos or images.

 Originally made for 3 video cameras in a triangle setting: